jpbisciotti/anova/what-is-anova.md

 ANOVA (analysis of variance) is a structured statistical framework that compares two or more groups using (conditional) functions.

+Sections below explain in the above-mentioned definition what is meant by:
+- "Using condition functions"
+- "Structured statistical framework"
+- "Compare groups"

+But first, sections below cover:
+- The common definition of ANOVA (less abstract, more specific/precise than above)
+- Requirements for ANOVA

 ## Often, what is ANOVA

-ANOVA often is introduced as "a test to compare the means of two or more groups", which technically is true because ANOVA *can* be used to compare group means.
+ANOVA often is introduced as "a test to compare the *means* of two or more groups", which technically is true because ANOVA *can* be used to compare group means.
 However, this definition is narrow and misleading because, more generally, ANOVA can be used to compare groups values for any of the following (conditional) functions:

 | Model               | Conditional Function  | Compares          |
 |---------------------|-----------------------|-------------------|